 Boy Scouts will find it interesting to know that Bud turned down the opportunity to be the sole wildlife official in the entire territory of Alaska to be an executive with the Boy Scouts of America organization.
 Although he passed away just 13 years after the museum was dedicated, his legacy lives on through the museum whose name was changed to honor his legacy.

-Outdoor Exhibits At The Schiele Museum of Natural History
+Exhibits at The Schiele Museum of Natural History & Planetarium

 The outdoor exhibits alone are worth a trip to the museum, especially on days when they have special events and programs offered.
 Check their website regularly for information on upcoming events.